 Yes.
 The Festival promises to be educational and inspirational for your ensemble, and you will want to be part of the full experience.
 It is imperative that your ensemble attends all scheduled events.
 Countless hours of preparation go into the schedule to ensure that each performing ensemble receives a complete and attentive audience.
 Ensembles that do not participate in their assigned audience time may forfeit their right to apply for this Festival in the future.
 Attending other ensemble performances is part of the educational aspect of the Festival and separates the Music for All National Festival from other festivals.
 As a performing ensemble, playing to a knowledgeable and attentive audience is much more rewarding.

 Participants adhere to a business casual-formal dress code, as well as a code of conduct, both of which enhance the world-class atmosphere of the Festival.
-No jeans or shorts are to be worn during the weekend activities, with the exception of the Thursday night evening social.
-Thursday evening’s student social has no particular dress code; however, good taste is always appropriate.
-In addition, attendees are asked to dress in semi-formal or formal attire (jackets for boys), for a Gala Awards Banquet Saturday evening.
+No jeans or shorts are to be worn during the weekend activities, with the exception of the Student Social.
+This evening’s student social has no particular dress code; however, good taste is always appropriate.

 Music for All allows its participating ensembles to make staggered payments as follows: